anniscoding/lovin-ruby-tutorial/README.md

 # lovin-ruby-tutorial
 Ann wears Ruby on her mind ;)

-Ruby studies from the book: Head first ruby by Jay McGavren
+Ruby studies from the book: Head first ruby by Jay McGavren.